Mohaammed-Fouad/Intro_to_ML/README.md

 # Intro_to_ML
-Practicing the codes that exists in Muller &amp; Guido textbook (Introduction to Machine Learning with Python).
+Practicing the codes that exist in Muller & Guido's textbook (Introduction to Machine Learning with Python).